Andreadatalu/TubeTrek_YT_Recommender/README.md

   - Natural language processing (NLP) cleaning techniques.
   - Word similarity (Jaccard distance).
   - Dataset filtering.
+  - Streamlit - an open-source Python library for custom web apps for machine learning and data science.

 **To learn more, I encourage you to go on the following link to the project presentation:** https://bit.ly/TubeTrek_project_Andrea_Luna